akveo/ngx-admin/README.md

 ### From akveo

 Enjoy :metal:
-We're always happy to hear your feedback!
+We're always happy to get your feedback!